mtumilowicz/js-nodejs-websocket-workshop/README.md

 |1011   |server is terminating the connection because it encountered an unexpected condition that prevented it from fulfilling the request   |
 |1015   |failure to perform a TLS handshake (e.g., the server certificate can't be verified).   |
 # subprotocols
-* The client can request that the server use a specific subprotocol by including the |Sec-WebSocket-Protocol| field in its handshake.
+* the client can request that the server use a specific subprotocol by including the `|Sec-WebSocket-Protocol|` field in its handshake.
 If it is specified, the server needs to include the same field and one of the selected subprotocol values in its response for the connection to be established.
-* For example, if Example Corporation were to create a Chat subprotocol to be implemented by many servers around the Web, they could name it "chat.example.com"
+* for example, if Example Corporation were to create a Chat subprotocol to be implemented by many servers around the Web, they could name it "chat.example.com"
-    * If the Example Organization called their competing subprotocol "chat.example.org", then the two subprotocols could be implemented by servers simultaneously, with the server dynamically selecting which subprotocol to use based on the value sent by the client
+    * if the Example Organization called their competing subprotocol "chat.example.org", then the two subprotocols could be implemented by servers simultaneously, with the server dynamically selecting which subprotocol to use based on the value sent by the client
 # Data Framing
-* In the WebSocket Protocol, data is transmitted using a sequence of frames
+* in the WebSocket Protocol, data is transmitted using a sequence of frames
     * the protocol is binary and not text
-* A WebSocket message is composed of one or more frames
+* a WebSocket message is composed of one or more frames
-* To avoid confusing network intermediaries (such as intercepting proxies) and for security reasons a client MUST mask all frames that it sends to the server
+* to avoid confusing network intermediaries (such as intercepting proxies) and for security reasons a client MUST mask all frames that it sends to the server
-    * Note that masking is done whether or not the WebSocket Protocol is running over TLS.
+    * note that masking is done whether or not the WebSocket Protocol is running over TLS
-    * The server MUST close the connection upon receiving a frame that is not masked
+    * the server MUST close the connection upon receiving a frame that is not masked
 ## Base Framing Protocol
-1. FIN: 1 bit - If the bit is set, this fragment is the final bit in a message.
+1. **FIN: 1 bit** - if the bit is set, this fragment is the final bit in a message
-If the bit is clear, the message is not complete
+    * if the bit is clear, the message is not complete
-    * The primary purpose of fragmentation is to allow sending a message that is of unknown size when the message is started without having to buffer that message
+    * the primary purpose of fragmentation is to allow sending a message that is of unknown size when the message is started without having to buffer that message
     * fragmented message must be all of the same type—no mixing and matching of binary and UTF-8 string data within a single message
-    * Control frames themselves MUST NOT be fragmented
+    * control frames themselves MUST NOT be fragmented
-    * Control frames are used to communicate state about the WebSocket.
+    * control frames are used to communicate state about the WebSocket.
-    * The fragments of one message MUST NOT be interleaved between the fragments of another message unless an extension has been negotiated that can interpret the interleaving
+    * the fragments of one message MUST NOT be interleaved between the fragments of another message unless an extension has been negotiated that can interpret the interleaving
     * EXAMPLE: For a text message sent as three fragments
         * the first fragment would have an opcode of 0x1 and a FIN bit clear,
         * the second fragment would have an opcode of 0x0 and a FIN bit clear,
-        * the third fragment would have an opcode of 0x0 and a FIN bit that is set.
+        * the third fragment would have an opcode of 0x0 and a FIN bit that is set
-1. RSV1, RSV2, RSV3: 1 bit each - MUST be 0 unless an extension is negotiated that defines meanings
+1. **RSV1, RSV2, RSV3: 1 bit each** - MUST be 0 unless an extension is negotiated that defines meanings
-for non-zero values.
+for non-zero values
-1. Opcode: 4 bits - Defines the interpretation of the "Payload data".
+1. O**pcode: 4 bits** - defines the interpretation of the "Payload data"
-    * %x0 denotes a continuation frame
+    * **%x0** denotes a continuation frame
-    * %x1 denotes a text frame
+    * **%x1** denotes a text frame
-    * %x2 denotes a binary frame
+    * **%x2** denotes a binary frame
-    * %x3-7 are reserved for further non-control frames
+    * **%x3-7** are reserved for further non-control frames
-    * %x8 denotes a connection close
+    * **%x8** denotes a connection close
-    * %x9 denotes a ping
+    * **%x9** denotes a ping
-    * %xA denotes a pong
+    * **%xA** denotes a pong
-    * %xB-F are reserved for further control frames
+    * **%xB-F** are reserved for further control frames
-    * Currently defined opcodes for control frames include 0x8 (Close), 0x9 (Ping), and 0xA (Pong).
+    * currently defined opcodes for control frames include **0x8 (Close)**, **0x9 (Ping)**, and **0xA (Pong)**.
-    * Currently defined opcodes for data frames include 0x1 (Text), 0x2 (Binary)
+    * currently defined opcodes for data frames include **0x1 (Text)**, **0x2 (Binary)**
-1. Mask: 1 bit - Defines whether the "Payload data" is masked.
-All frames sent from client to server have this bit set to 1.
+1. **Mask: 1 bit** - defines whether the "Payload data" is masked
+    * all frames sent from client to server have this bit set to 1
-1. Payload length: 7 bits, 7+16 bits, or 7+64 bits
+1. **Payload length: 7 bits, 7+16 bits, or 7+64 bits**
-    * if 0-125, that is the payload length
+    * if **0-125**, that is the payload length
-    * if 126, the following 2 bytes interpreted as a 16-bit unsigned integer are the payload length
+    * if **126**, the following 2 bytes interpreted as a 16-bit unsigned integer
-    * If 127, the following 8 bytes interpreted as a 64-bit unsigned integer (the most significant bit MUST be 0) are the payload length.
+    * if **127**, the following 8 bytes interpreted as a 64-bit unsigned integer
-    * Note that in all cases, the minimal number of bytes MUST be used to encode the length, for example, the length of a 124-byte-long string can't be encoded as the sequence 126, 0, 124.
+    * note that in all cases, the minimal number of bytes MUST be used to encode the length
-    * The payload length is the length of the "Extension data" + the length of the "Application data".
+    * the payload length = "Extension data" + "Application data".
-1. Masking-key: 0 or 4 bytes - All frames sent from the client to the server are masked by a 32-bit value that is contained within the frame.
+1. **Masking-key: 0 or 4 bytes** - all frames sent from the client to the server are masked by a 32-bit value that is contained within the frame.
     * algorithm
         ```
         var unmask = function(mask, buffer) {